thnguyen996/hoang-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, welcome to my page!!!
-I am a Ph.D Candidate in [DATES Lab](https://sites.google.com/yonsei.ac.kr/dates/), Yonsei University under the supervisor of Professor Joon-Sung Yang.
+I am a Ph.D Candidate under the supervisor of Professor Joon-Sung Yang (Yonsei Univerisy) .
-I received my BS degree in electrical engineering from Danang University of Science and Technology, Danang, Vietnam and joined Sungkyunkwan University, Suwon, Korea, in 2019 as a Ph.D student.
+I received my BS degree in electrical engineering from Danang University of Science and Technology, Danang, Vietnam and joined Sungkyunkwan University, Suwon, Korea, in 2019 as a Ph.D student in [DATES Lab](https://sites.google.com/yonsei.ac.kr/dates/), Yonsei University.
 I am a recipient of STEM scholarship for international graduate students by Sungkyunkwan University, from 2019.
 My research interests include designing robust architecture for emerging memory technologies, processing-in-memory and computationally efficient implementations of deep learning algorithms.
 {style="text-align: justify;"}